opendxl/opendxl-misp-service-python/doc/sdk/configuration.rst

 Configuration
 =============

-The MISP DXL service library application requires a set of configuration files to operate.
+The MISP DXL Python Service application requires a set of configuration files to operate.

 This distribution contains a ``config`` sub-directory that includes the configuration files that must be populated prior to running the application.